AVanVlack/Giffard/README.md

 ## Deploying

+### Heroku

-This repo is ready to be deploy to Heroku and use any Mongodb Database and S3 compatible storage.
+This repo is ready to be deploy to directly to Heroku.
+Use any Mongodb Database and S3 compatible storage.
 Deploy this repo directly to a dyno.
 NPM workstations will build the client and the server will handle the statics.

 ## Technology Stack